OpenC3/cosmos/docs.openc3.com/docs/configuration/command.md

 #### OVERLAP
 <div class="right">(Since 4.4.1)</div>**This item is allowed to overlap other items in the packet**

 If an item's bit offset overlaps another item, OpenC3 issues a warning.
-This keyword explicitly allows an item to overlap another and supresses the warning message.
+This keyword explicitly allows an item to overlap another and suppresses the warning message.

 #### KEY